 Novice Benchmark Presentational Writing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written, or signed language.
-This is my goal. l can do this with help. l can do this cons isten tly.
-I have provide d evidence e to demonstrate this.
+This is my goal.
+I can do this with help.
+I can do this cons isten tly.
+I have provided deviden e to demon trate this.
 How can I present information to narrate about my life, experiences and events?
-I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can I can caption a photo with my family members' names, ages, relationship to me and what they like to do.
-X
+I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences. Х I can I can caption a photo with my family members' names, ages, relationship to me and what they like to do.